-- 1. The system will be a new Case Management System for NHSCFA - 2.
-It will contain data to be used for the prevention and detection of crime. (or see General description (page 10) - 3.
-The impact level of CLUE was assessed as Official Sensitive and it can only be accessed by staff within the NHSCFA and those in the wider counter fraud group including DHSC AFU, Counter Fraud Service Wales and LCFSs. - 4.
+- 1. The system is the sole Case Management System for NHSCFA. - 2.
+It will contain data to be used for the prevention and detection of crime (or see General description (page 10). - 3.
+The impact level of CLUE was assessed as OFFICIAL SENSITIVE and it can only be accessed by staff within the NHSCFA and those in the wider counter fraud group including DHSC AFU, Counter Fraud Service Wales and LCFSs. - 4.
 The following measures briefly describe what controls have been implemented to protect CLUE and the personal data recorded: - a.
 CLUE is a 'software as a service' (SaaS) solution, hosted in an external data centre and as such the NHSCFA has no control over security measures in place.
-However, the credentials, certifications and assertions of both the hosting data centre (Microsoft Azure) and of the software supplier (CLUE) can be checked - b.
+However, the credentials, certifications, and assertions of both the hosting data centre (Microsoft Azure) and of the software supplier (CLUE) can be checked. - b.
 CLUE is only accessed by approximately 340 members of staff from across the wider healthcare community, which includes the database administrators - c.
 CLUE does have the ability to link with other NHSCFA systems such as SAS.
-Further connections may be made in the future to automate administrative routines. - d.
-The Data Custodian must comply with the data protection requirements Examples include: regularly reviewing the business requirement to record the personal data; ensuring that the data is not excessive; it is being used for the purpose intended; that there is a deletion and disposal policy; that the application is registered on the NHSCFA register and the NHSCFA DPO is aware of its existence. - 5.
-It is assessed that there are no residual privacy risks to the personal data used by the use of CLUE. - 6.
+Further connections may be made in the future to automate administrative routines such as linking to directories to ensure user access data is accurate. - d.
+The Data Custodian must comply with the data protection requirements.
+Examples include regularly reviewing the business requirement to record the personal data; ensuring that the data is not excessive; it is being used for the purpose intended; that there is a deletion and disposal policy; that the application is registered on the NHSCFA register and the NHSCFA DPO is aware of its existence. - 5.
+It is assessed that there are no residual privacy risks to the personal data processed within CLUE. - 6.
 This DPIA must be reviewed if any changes are made to the personal information if used by the database or any other changes are made that affect the privacy of an individual.